Sometimes a door may re-lock quicker than expected, which doesn't allow sufficient time for a person to open the door.

 If the door is indicating Open while the door is physically shut, this is the reason why the door re-locks immediately after unlocking.
 There may be an issue with the DPI wiring, or the DPI itself.

-If no DPI is installed on the door, toggle off the DPI (Door Position Indicator) option from the door's Installer Settings under the Settings page.
+If no DPI is installed on the door, toggle off the DPI (Door Position Indicator) option from the door's Hardware under the Settings page.

 Toggling the DPI off will cause the door to display No door sensor.